 While the course only comes with a 7 day money back guarantee, it’s more than enough time for you to go through the course and implement everything taught into practice.
 If you consistently make an effort to take action and don’t get the results or value you were hoping for within that period, you can ask Tristan for a full refund; no questions asked.

-Overall, despite the steep learning curve of Facebook ads in general, this is a great course to help familiarise yourself with the Facebook ads platform, regardless of the store model you run.
-It also comes jam packed with additional content which, even if you’re not actively running Facebook ads, offers helpful strategies to increase your store’s AOV and profitability.
-This is a course created by a well-respected individual (to reiterate: no BS, no fluff), and comes at an affordable entry price point.
+It also comes jam-packed with additional content which, even if you’re not actively running Facebook ads, offers helpful strategies to increase your store’s AOV and profitability.
+This is a course created by a well-respected individual, and comes at an affordable entry price point.
 If you’re thinking of getting started, now’s the time to do so.